Trying Again After a Miscarriage: Timing, Risk Factors, and What to Expect

 The Emotional Reality of Pregnancy After Loss

-Many people expect that a positive test after loss will feel celebratory.
-For most, it doesn't — at least not right away.
-Instead, many describe a state of hypervigilance, conditional hope, and ongoing grief alongside cautious optimism.
-This is known in the support community as "pregnancy after loss" (PAL), and it is its own distinct experience.
+Most people expect that a positive test after loss will feel celebratory.
+For about 2 in 3, it doesn't, at least not right away.
+Instead, they describe a state of hypervigilance, conditional hope, and ongoing grief alongside cautious optimism.
+This is known in the support community as "pregnancy after loss" (PAL), and it's its own distinct experience.

 The emotional work of PAL involves: